amanda-f-ndsu/byte_le_royale_2023/sphinx/events.rst

 Infestation
 ---------------------

+(Decays items stored in combiners and storage faster)

 Oh my!
 The computer mice have attacked!
 These fiends are dastardly hungry, and will decay your toppings faster.
 So put on your running shoes, and hop to it.
 Hurry up and bake bake bake before it's too late late late!